 a fun day.

-enjoyed going TDY with 61-0313.
-She was a very well-maintained aircraft with an excellent crew chief, but the best part
+I really enjoyed going TDY with 61-0313.
+She was a very well-maintained aircraft with an excellent crew chief, but the

-was the kind of extra T-L-C you could get from ramp personnel when you told them to "take good care of her, this is the famous
+best part was the kind of extra T-L-C you could get from ramp personnel when you told them to "take good care of her, this

-go on alert the next morning.
-All could have been well, had the IP gone over and back at a "flight level" with more
+on board could go on alert the next morning.
+All could have been well, had the IP gone over and back at a "flight level"

-than a single digit!
-Anyway, on very short final the last engine flamed out and the very senior boomer took the total
+with more than a single digit!
+Anyway, on very short final the last engine flamed out and the very senior boomer took

-silence as a command of execution for "BAILOUT."
-In very short order, everybody on board except the IP was gone.
-The
+the total silence as a command of execution for "BAILOUT."
+In very short order, everybody on board except the IP was

-IP "saved the day" by managing to land the bird just short of the overrun, giving her a good high bounce and then coming to
+gone.
+The IP "saved the day" by managing to land the bird just short of the overrun, giving her a good high bounce and

-a stop in the first thousand feet of the runway with relatively minor damage.
-The copilot (the last man out) had bailed
+then coming to a stop in the first thousand feet of the runway with relatively minor damage.
+The copilot (the last man

-out over a small valley and got one swing on the parachute before he landed -- hard.
-Some local farmer found the crew
+out) had bailed out over a small valley and got one swing on the parachute before he landed -- hard.
+Some local farmer

-entry door and dutifully returned it to the main gate.
+found the crew entry door and dutifully returned it to the main gate.
 Love the U.P.
-No wonder we could all leave our doors unlocked.
+No wonder we could all leave

 James H. Evans, USAF (Retired)